What is a conversation intelligence platform?

 In short, escalation management involves transferring calls to supervisors, managers, and other agents who have more experience than the agent who initially answers the call.
 Because customer service is a top priority for organizations, escalation management is an important process to have in place to ensure customers’ calls are addressed efficiently.

 Call center agents who cannot resolve complaints can transfer the call to someone who has a better chance of finding resolution and avoid giving them an incorrect solution or no solution at all.
 Escalation management procedures also help companies during peak hours by shifting calls to managers and supervisors rather than risking callers hanging up or being on hold for an unacceptable amount of time.
-Thanks to advanced call center features such as voice analytics and live monitoring, escalation management plans are much easier to implement.
+Thanks to advanced call center speech analytics features such as voice analytics and live monitoring, escalation management plans are much easier to implement.

-One of the best ways to reduce the need for escalation management is to create a more efficient call center via higher rates of first call resolution.
+One of the best ways to reduce the need for escalation management is to create a more efficient and successful call center via higher rates of first call resolution.
 Call centers first should empower agents to make decisions via adequate training in policies, products, and services.
 Call center agents also need proper training in deescalating customers and politely and effectively engaging with them.
 Call center agents who have the proper training, knowledge, and communication skills often can address callers quickly and successfully.

 Myra Golden, MHR, recommends four ways for call center agents to reduce escalations: